CR2 (company): History

 With investors backing CR2 to the value of €34.5 million since its foundation in 1997, the company emerged from the Dot-com bubble crash of late 2000/early 2001, to report an increase in revenue by posting a turnover of €16.4m in 2002.

 An additional R&D funding round to the value of €10m was completed in 2005.

 By 2012, the company was placed on the market with a value of more than €60m.

+In May 2024, the Moroccan company HPS announced the acquisition of CR2 for an undisclosed sum.
+On 27 August 2024, HPS announced that it has completed the acquisition of CR2.

 BankWorld

 CR2 is best known for its digital banking platform, BankWorld.
 It features mobile and internet technology for retail and corporate customers; integrated ATM technology with switch, card management, production, monitoring, screen design, support tools as well as POS (or point of sale) acquiring and payment systems; SMS push and pull and USSD; with APIs that enable third-party channel integration and innovation.